SpaceGameDev568/SpaceGameDev568/README.md

 -->
 About me:

-I'm an Aspiring Level Designer/Environment Artist and Student from Orlando, Florida.
+I'm a Game Development Student from Orlando, Florida.
 I often work on making mods for Satisfactory in my free time but mainly I work on improving my Game Development skills.
 I'm currently learning basic scripting with C++ and C# as well as working with Blender to create assets for my various projects.
 You can find some of them [here](https://github.com/SpaceGameDev568?tab=repositories).
 I am also passionate about Spaceflight and enjoy learning about it too.

 ---
 ### Contact Info